YufeiIsOlivia/Insight-Hub/evaluation/README.md

 4. The dataset will be saved as `qa_dataset.json`

 #### Option B: Manual Creation
 Create a JSON file with your questions.
-See `qa_dataset_example.json` for format:
+The format should be:

 ```json
 [